 Q What is a mentor coach?

 A The aim is to gain the benefits associated with having a “mentor” coach, someone to guide you through the attainment of practical skills and to provide support and assistance with any coaching queries.
-The “mentor” must have an understanding of and agree with the current aims of the NZ High Performance Coaching Commission
+The “mentor” must have an understanding of and agree with the current aims of the NZ High Performance Coaching Commission.

 2.3 MENTOR QUALIFICATIONS